DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 Areas of Comparison
 -------------------

-This page will compare the following areas in broad a generic terms:
+This page will compare the following areas in broad generic terms:

 .. contents:: Areas of Comparison
     :depth: 4